TwentyCCent/MeetingRecorder/README.md

 1 Open the DMrecorder working directory with VS Code
 - Open a terminal in the "client" directory and run : npm install
-- Open a terminal in the "server" directory and run : npm install This will install all the dependencies.
+- Open a terminal in the "server" directory and run : npm install

+- This will install all the dependencies.

+2 Container db + adminer +web
-2 Launch Docker
+- Launch Docker
 - From VS Code open a terminal at the root of the project
 - Run the command : docker compose up

 3 Create the database

 - Open Adminer on a browser at the address "http://localhost:8090"
+- On adminer root Azerty@123
 - Create a database named "dmMeetingRecorder

 4 Launch the API